peterzuger/code-generator-micropython/README.md

 This is a code generator for [micropython](https://github.com/micropython/micropython).

-Micropython has multiple ways of including your code into an application, one of those is so called frozen bytecode.
+MicroPython has multiple ways of including your code into an application, one of those is so called frozen bytecode.
 See [this](https://docs.micropython.org/en/latest/reference/packages.html) for more info.